dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 #### New behavior

 Starting with EF Core 8.0, discriminator columns are created with a max length that covers all the known discriminator values.
-If the discriminator column is constrained in some way--for example, as part of an index--then the `AlterColumn` created by Migrations may fail.
+EF will generate a migration to make this change.
+However, if the discriminator column is constrained in some way--for example, as part of an index--then the `AlterColumn` created by Migrations may fail.

 #### Why